 Poliovirus can be transmitted through contaminated water and food or through direct contact with someone infected with the virus.
 Polio is so contagious that anyone living with a recently infected person is likely to become infected, too.
 People carrying the poliovirus can spread the virus for weeks in their feces.

 You're at greatest risk of polio if you haven't been immunized against the disease.
-In areas with poor sanitation and sporadic or nonexistent immunization programs, the most vulnerable members of the population — pregnant women, the very young and those with weakened immune systems — are especially susceptible to poliovirus.
+In areas with poor sanitation and sporadic or nonexistent immunization programs, the most vulnerable members of the population — pregnant women, the very young and those with weakened immune systems — are especially susceptible to experience paralysis if they are infected with poliovirus.

 These factors also increase your risk if you haven't been vaccinated: